oyishomapeter-tech/Oyishoma-Peter/README.md

 ---

 ## 🔹 About Me
 ### I am an Application Security Engineer focused on developing and securing web applications and APIs.
 Experienced in vulnerability assessment, API security testing, authentication/authorization, and secure system configurations.
-I document hands-on security projects, labs, and learning in AppSec.

 ---

 ## 🎯 Career Objective
 To work as an Application Security Engineer where I can secure web applications and APIs through practical security testing, strong authentication and authorization controls, and secure system configurations, while continuously improving application security through hands-on projects and real-world problem solving.

----
 <!--
 ## 🛠️ Skills & Experience Mapping